-This can seriously weaken the image of the company and it is very likely that he/she will manage to close few sales with customers that will take profit of this fragility.
+This can seriously weaken the image of the company.
+It is very likely that they will manage to close few sales with customers that will take profit of this fragility.

-Moreover, it can sometimes be useful to reward meetings depending on the quality of your opportunities, and not on the quantity, since as previously discussed, getting many meetings won’t always be a sign of success- but this is already a separate topic!
+Moreover, it can sometimes be useful to reward meetings depending on the quality of your opportunities, and not on the quantity.
+As previously discussed, getting many meetings won’t always be a sign of success.
+But this is already another topic!